cezarypiatek/cezarypiatek.github.io/src/content/post/methods-with-special-signature/index.md

 (x, y) = (y,x);
 ```

-... or for more succinct way of member initialization:
+... or for a more succinct way of member initialization:

 ```cs
 class Point